 Brake Dynamometer and Automation Systems

 The brake dynamometer is a technical system that provides the controlled kinetic energy to the brake under test.
 It primarily transforms rotational kinetic energy into thermal energy (Figure 7.2‒S1).
-Other energy transformations (not part of this GTR) include vibration or noise.
+Other energy transformations (not part of this UN GTR) include vibration or noise.
 The brake dynamometer shall consist of at least the following elements:

 A variable speed electric motor to accelerate or keep the rotational speed constant.
-It also modulates the test inertia in real driving conditions and simulates regenerative braking;
+It also modulates the test inertia in real driving conditions and simulates non-friction braking;

 A servo controller (hydraulic or electric) to actuate the brake under testing;